The Cora Dance Mission

-Founded in 1997, Shannon Hummel/Cora Dance began as the critically acclaimed dance company performing the work of choreographer Shannon Hummel.
-Repeatedly lauded by such publications as The New York Times and Village Voice for her "sophisticated, vivid and true" yet accessible work, Hummel - a career dance educator as well as choreographer - took a bold step in 2009, veering from the traditional company model to open a studio in Red Hook, Brooklyn.
-The Cora Studio became a home to continue the work of Hummel's professional company, Cora Dance, and to house the newly formed Cora School for Dance, offering 5 days a week of pay-what-you-can classes in ballet, modern, hip hop, composition and other dance-forms led by outstanding professional teachers and dancers.
-From the start, Cora dedicated itself to the practice of turning no one away from a performance, program or event based on what or if they could pay, believing that excellent arts experiences should never be denied anyone based on financial circumstances.
-With this practice in place, the space immediately became a hub of intersection in this historically socio-economically divided community.
+Founded in 1998, Shannon Hummel/Cora Dance began as the critically acclaimed dance company performing the work of choreographer Shannon Hummel.
+Repeatedly lauded by such publications as The New York Times and Village Voice for her "sophisticated, vivid and true" yet accessible work, Hummel - a career dance educator as well as a celebrated professional choreographer - took a bold step in 2008, veering from the traditional modern dance company model to open a studio in Red Hook, Brooklyn as not only a home to continue her choreographic work, but also to investigate the inequities in access to specialized, professional arts experiences for people across socio-eonomic demographics.
+As a result, Cora began a dance education and training program in the studio open to the Red Hook community with all classes lead by outstanding professional artists in ballet, modern, hip hop, composition and other disciplines and offered on a PAY-WHAT-YOU-CAN basis.
+From the start, Cora dedicated itself to the values of EXCELLENCE of programming and leadership, EQUITY for all those desiring to participate and deep INVESTMENT in listening, evaluating and responding to always improve, grow, deepen and enrich programs.
+As a result, no one is ever turned away from a Cora Dance program or performance based on what or if they can pay.

 Red Hook, Brooklyn is a peninsular neighborhood, cut off from the subway by water on three sides and a highway to the north, making access to quality arts programs beyond the area challenging for all the community's residents.
-Red Hook is home to NYC's second largest NYCHA low-income public housing development, where over 8,000 people reside: over 70% of the Red Hook community.
+Red Hook is home to NYC's second largest NYCHA public housing development, where nearly 7,000 residents" live in the NYCHA housing, which is 60% of the community.
 While the areas of Red Hook along the waterfront have gentrified, boasting new amenities, resources and affluence, conditions have not significantly improved for the majority of residents in the neighborhood's massive public housing developments.